Yasujirō Ozu: Tributes and documentaries

+In Wim Wenders's documentary Tokyo-Ga (1985), he travels to Japan to explore the world of Ozu, interviewing both Chishū Ryū and Yuharu Atsuta.

-Five, also known as Five Dedicated to Ozu, is an Iranian documentary film directed by Abbas Kiarostami.
+Five, a 2003 documentary directed by Abbas Kiarostami, is inspired by Ozu.
 The film consists of five long takes set by the ocean.

 Five sequences: 1) A piece of driftwood on the seashore, carried about by the waves 2) People walking on the seashore.
 The oldest ones stop by, look at the sea, then go away 3) Blurry shapes on a winter beach.
 A herd of dogs.
 A love story 4) A group of loud ducks cross the image, in one direction then the other 5) A pond, at night.
 Frogs improvising a concert.
 A storm, then the sunrise.

 In 2003, the centenary of Ozu's birth was commemorated at various film festivals around the world.
 Shochiku produced the film Café Lumière (珈琲時光), directed by Taiwanese film-maker Hou Hsiao-hsien as homage to Ozu, with direct reference to the late master's Tokyo Story (1953), to premiere on Ozu's birthday.

-Ozu was one of film critic Roger Ebert's favourite filmmakers, who described him as the most humanistic director of all time.